Channing "Stacks" Lorenzo

 Mitchell LaValley (born March 3, 1997) is an American professional wrestler.
-He is signed to WWE where he performs on the NXT brand under the ring name Channing "Stacks" Lorenzo, where he is the current NXT Heritage Cup Champion in his first reign.
-He is also a former two-time NXT Tag Team Champion.
+As of March 2022, he is signed to WWE where he performs on the NXT brand under the ring name Channing "Stacks" Lorenzo and is a member of the BirthRight stable.
+He is a former two-time NXT Tag Team Champion and a former one-time and the final NXT Heritage Cup Champion.
+He also makes appearances in WWE's partner promotion Total Nonstop Action Wrestling (TNA), where he is a former one-time TNA International Champion.

 Professional wrestling career

-Training and early WWE appearances (2014–2019)
+Early career (2014–2019)

-In 2014, Lavalley won WWE's Show Us Your Superstar contest when he was 18, making a series of videos at the WWE Performance Center before appearing on the SummerSlam pre-show panel.
-Lavalley was trained by Jacobs-Prichard Wrestling Academy.
-Lavalley, under the ring name Jake Tucker, made his professional wrestling debut on August 24, 2019 by defeating Sean Stephens.
-Lavalley made an appearance on the December 2 episode of Raw as enhancement talent, going under the ring name Mitchell Lyons and teaming with Mark Sterling to lose against The Viking Raiders (Erik and Ivar).
+In 2014, LaValley won WWE's Show Us Your Superstar contest when he was 17, making a series of videos at the WWE Performance Center before appearing on the SummerSlam pre-show panel.
+LaValley was trained by Glenn Jacobs and Tom Prichard's Jacobs-Prichard Wrestling Academy in July 2018.
+LaValley, under the ring name Jake Tucker, made his professional wrestling debut on August 24, 2019 by defeating Sean Stephens.
+LaValley made an appearance in WWE on the December 2 episode of Raw as an enhancement talent, going under the ring name Mitchell Lyons and teaming with Mark Sterling to lose against The Viking Raiders (Erik and Ivar).

 All Elite Wrestling (2021)

-Tucker appeared for All Elite Wrestling (AEW) on the June 15, 2021 episode of Dark, losing to Frankie Kazarian.
-He also wrestled on the July 13 episode of Dark, losing to The Blade.
+LaValley, under the ring name Jake Tucker, appeared for All Elite Wrestling (AEW) on the June 15, 2021 episode of Dark, losing to Frankie Kazarian.
+He also wrestled on the July 14 episode of Dark, losing to The Blade.